 This lifelong New Yorker and First Lady of the United States from 1933-1945 was a prominent author, speaker, politician, activist and human rights advocate.
 She tirelessly fought to improve conditions for disadvantaged Americans and drafted the UN Universal Declaration of Human Rights.

 Shirley Chisholm (1924-2005)

-Born in Brooklyn to immigrant parents, Chisholm was a Member of the NYS Assembly and became the first African-American woman elected to the U.S. Congress, serving from 1968 until her retirement in 1982.
-In 1972, she was the first African-American and first female major-party candidate for the presidency of the United States.
+Born in Brooklyn to immigrant parents, Chisholm was a Member of the NYS Assembly and became the first black woman elected to the U.S. Congress, serving from 1968 until her retirement in 1982.